vikrantparalkar/cicd-infrastructure-pipeline/README.md

 ## 1. Steps to Provision the Cluster
 - Install and configure AWS CLI with appropriate IAM credentials.
 - Use Terraform to provision the EKS cluster and supporting resources (VPC, subnets, IAM roles, node groups).
-- After Terraform completes, update your local kubeconfig to connect `kubectl` to the new cluster.
+- After Terraform completes, update your local kubeconfig to connect `kubectl` to the new cluster by cmd "terraform output kubeconfig > ./eks-kubeconfig.yaml" and "export KUBECONFIG=./eks-kubeconfig.yaml" OR can directly get the cluster joining output by cmd "terraform output eks_update_kubeconfig_command" by just enabling the terraform/outputs.tf line 25 comment
 - use AWS CLI cmd "aws eks update-kubeconfig --region <region> --name <cluster_name>"
 - Verify that the cluster is active and worker nodes are in the `Ready` state.